Smash Products of Calabi-Yau Algebras by Hopf Algebras: Application to constructions of Calabi-Yau algebras

-The dg algebra $\Pi_n(A,\alpha)$ is uniquely determined by the following properties \begin{itemize} \item it has the same underlying graded algebra as $\Pi_n(A)$, \item its differential extends that of $A$, \item if $d_A\in D_A[n-1]$, then its differential is $\delta(d_A)+c(d_A)$. \end{itemize} Since $\Pi_n(A)$ is an $H$-module dg algebra (see \ref{sec:calabi-yau-compl}, part (2)) and since $c$ is $H$-linear, then $\Pi_n(A,\alpha)$ is an $H$-module dg algebra.
+The dg algebra $\Pi_n(A,\alpha)$ is uniquely determined by the following properties \begin{itemize} \item it has the same underlying graded algebra as $\Pi_n(A)$, \item its differential extends the one of $A$, \item if $d_A\in D_A[n-1]$, then its differential is $\delta(d_A)+c(d_A)$. \end{itemize} Since $\Pi_n(A)$ is an $H$-module dg algebra (see \ref{sec:calabi-yau-compl}, part (2)) and since $c$ is $H$-linear, then $\Pi_n(A,\alpha)$ is an $H$-module dg algebra.